Noxdor/Noxdor/README.md

 ### Hi dear visitor!

-I am happy you have a look on my profile.
+I am happy you have a look at my profile.
 A few things about me:

 🔭 I’m currently working at @PropTechTools

-🌱 I’m currently learning the Rust programming language and parallel programming with MPI (Message Passing Interface)
+🌱 I’m currently learning the Rust programming language and with it a few other topics

 💬 Talk to me about the Vue framework, Rust, CSS and Sass